-Not included are personal expenses such as the cost of obtaining passports, visa fees, laundry, medical fees, cost of evacuation, airport taxes, email, health and travel insurance, extra baggage fees, phone calls, lodging before and after international travel, academic supplies, etc. The cost of international airfare is not included in the tuition price, but is included as separate line on the final program invoice.
+Tuition does NOT include personal expenses such as the cost of obtaining passports, visa fees, laundry, medical fees, evacuation costs, airport taxes, email, health or travel insurance, extra baggage fees, phone calls, lodging before or after international travel, academic supplies, etc. The costs of international airfare and ISOS insurance are not included in tuition, but are billed as separate line items on the final program invoice.

-Dragons may choose to cancel or re-route a program that is in-progress if circumstances arise that, in Dragons judgement, make the continuation of a program no longer tenable.
-Circumstances that could result in a cancellation or re-route may include natural disaster, health epidemic, political turmoil, government recommendation, etc. In such situations, Dragons will explore reasonable alternative arrangements to re-route the program to another Dragons selected location or will cancel the program.
-Dragons will take reasonable steps to notify the participant of his/her options and otherwise limit the costs associated with the occurrence, to the extent possible.
-However, the participant agrees to be financially responsible for all costs expended on his/her behalf such as alternative international flight, travel, academic, and accommodation costs and to otherwise reimburse Dragons for any financial obligation incurred in this regard.
-Should a program be cancelled after course start due to events beyond Dragons control or should a participant choose to not continue on a program that is re-routed, no refund will be issued.
+Dragons may choose to cancel or re-route a program that is in progress if circumstances arise that, in Dragons judgment, make the continuation of a program no longer tenable.
+Circumstances that could result in a cancellation or re-route may include natural disaster, epidemic, political turmoil, government recommendation, etc. In such situations, Dragons will explore reasonable options to re-route the program to another Dragons-selected location or will cancel the program session.
+Dragons will take reasonable steps to notify the participant of their options and limit costs associated with the occurrence, to the extent possible.
+However, participants are financially responsible for expenditures exceeding normal program budget such as alternative international flights, travel, academic, and accommodation costs, and must reimburse Dragons for any financial obligation incurred in this regard.
+If a program session is canceled after course start, or if a participant chooses not to continue on a program that is re-routed, no refund will be issued.

 For students participating in for-credit courses, if alternative arrangements cannot be made, Dragons will make reasonable efforts to collect documentation of the participant’s work completed prior to program cancellation.
 In collaboration with our School of Record, Dragons will determine if sufficient academic work was completed to warrant award of full or partial academic credit.